Hervey Allen: Early life

 Allen was born in Pittsburgh, Pennsylvania, on December 8, 1889, to William Hervey Allen and Helen Ebey Myers.
 He graduated from Shady Side Academy in 1909.
 He was a midshipman with the United States Navy from 1909 to 1910, and attended the United States Naval Academy from 1910 to 1911 when he was honorably discharged due to a track and field injury.

 Allen received a BS in economics from the University of Pittsburgh in 1915 where he contributed to the humor magazine The Pitt Panther.
-While at college, he also became a member of the Sigma Chi Fraternity.
+While at college, he also became a member of the Sigma Chi fraternity.

 Allen served as a 2nd lieutenant in the 18th Pennsylvania Infantry on the Mexican border in 1916 during the Pancho Villa Expedition.
 That year he published a collection of poems, Ballads of the Border.
-He also served as a lieutenant, and later a company commander of Company "B" of the 1st Battalion, 111th Infantry Regiment o the 28th (keystone) Division, United States Army during World War I and fought in the Aisne-Marne offensive July–August 1918.
+He also served as a lieutenant, and later a company commander of Company "B" of the 1st Battalion, 111th Infantry Regiment of the 28th (keystone) Division, United States Army during World War I and fought in the Aisne-Marne offensive July–August 1918.
 He was wounded in action at Fismes in August 1918.
 He also taught English to French soldiers at Favernay.